Selling an Investment Property in [market_city]

 If a North Carolina property owner wants to sell their investment, they need to know what makes a place valuable.
 It is very important to think about where the place is.
 If you live near a city like Asheville, it can greatly raise the value of your home because it will attract buyers looking for fun business and cultural possibilities.

 The land is worth more than just where it is.
-There are also changes in the real estate market that happen when people want different things because of changes in the economy.
+There are also changes in the real estate market when people want different things due to economic shifts.
 When putting a house on the market, it’s important to know how these things affect the market and how much of an advantage or problem they are.

 It is also very important that the land is the right size and has unique traits.
 When it comes time to sell, homes with nice features like big parks, extra rooms, or green technologies can fetch a lot more money.